© Paul Wilson for Auckland Therapy Blog, 18 February 2019

 Gary also gave a TEDx talk in 2012.
 You can’t find it on TED anymore but you can still find it on YouTube.
 A short summary is that his position centers on the claim that internet pornography is different from the porn of the past.
 It’s more powerful and changes the brain of those who view it, causing dependence and desensitisation.
 To get the same ‘fix’, viewers feel compelled to watch increasingly deviant and violent content.
 Alongside this goes the claim (for males) of ‘porn-induced erectile dysfunction’ which is the idea that males became unable to be aroused by the ordinary stimuli of sex with a partner as a result of their pornography exposure.

 The problem is that the science does not support any of what Gary Wilson claims it does.
 He’s not a neuroscientist or a sexologist and much of the research he quotes is cherry-picked and misinterpreted to support his stridently anti-pornography stance.
 TED removed his talk because of the many false claims he made about the science.
 For a breakdown of the problems, an anonymous neuroscience student offered the following: patheos.com

 The Fight The New Drug (FTND) group is closely linked to Your Brain On Porn and Gary Wilson.
-They are primarily based in Utah and, as well as their website, were very active in Utah high schools offering their message to young people to ‘educate’ them about the dangers of porn.
-This caused considerable concern to actual sex educators in Utah and also the neuroscientists whose research was being misused.
+They are primarily based in Utah and as well as their website, they were very active in Utah high schools offering their message to young people to ‘educate’ them about the dangers of porn.
+This caused considerable concern among actual sex educators in Utah and also the neuroscientists whose research was being misrepresented.